David L. Bazelon: Federal judicial service

-In 1948, then-Attorney General Tom C. Clark lobbied for Bazelon's—Clark's deputy—appointment to the 7th Circuit Court of Appeals in Chicago but his nomination was not supported by Illinois' two US Senators, Democrats Lucas and Douglas.
+In 1948, then-Attorney General Tom C. Clark lobbied for Bazelon — Clark's deputy — to be appointed to the 7th Circuit Court of Appeals in Chicago, but his nomination was not supported by Illinois' two US Senators, Democrats Lucas and Douglas.
 In Illinois, there was a widespread perception, including by Lucas and Douglas, that Bazelon was not qualified for the post.
-J. Edgar Hoover, Bazelon's long-time "friend and patron", had earlier urged Bazelon to take his post in the Justice Department and supported his bid for a judicial post.
+J. Edgar Hoover, who was a friend and patron Bazelon in the 1940's despite significant political disagreements, urged Bazelon to take his post in the Justice Department and supported his bid for a judicial post.

 After Clark was confirmed as a US Supreme Court Justice, in breach of judicial norms, he continued to lobby for Bazelon's appointment although switching his efforts to getting Bazelon a seat on the DC Circuit Court of Appeals.
 Senators Lucas and Douglas supported Bazelon's appointment to that court despite the fact that Bazelon had contributed funds to the unsuccessful 1948 campaign of incumbent Republican US Senator Charles W. Brooks, whom Douglas defeated.
 Harold L. Ickes, a key figure in the Roosevelt administration, indicated that Bazelon's activities as head of the Office of Alien Property Custodian warranted a Senate investigation but predicted none would be forthcoming.

 Bazelon received a recess appointment from President Harry S. Truman on October 21, 1949, to the United States Court of Appeals for the District of Columbia Circuit, to a new seat authorized by 63 Stat.
 493. At 40 years of age, he was the youngest person ever appointed to that court.
 He was nominated to the same position by President Truman on January 5, 1950.
 He was confirmed by the United States Senate on February 8, 1950, and received his commission on February 10, 1950.

 Bazelon served as Chief Judge from October 9, 1962 to March 27, 1978.
 He was a member of the Judicial Conference of the United States from 1963 to 1977.
 He assumed senior status on June 30, 1979.
 He was the last appeals court judge remaining in active service appointed by President Truman.
 (Note: Three judges appointed by Truman to district courts — Edward Allen Tamm of the District of Columbia, James Skelly Wright of the Eastern District of Louisiana, and Irving Kaufman of the Southern District of New York — would remain in active service on appeals courts by appointments of subsequent presidents for at least six years after Bazelon took senior status.
 Kaufman remained in active service as late as 1987.)
 He assumed inactive senior status in 1985 due to the onset of Alzheimer's disease.
 His service terminated on February 19, 1993, due to his death from that condition.

 Bazelon was elected a Fellow of the American Academy of Arts and Sciences in 1970.